PandaTechAM/web-lib-panda-table/README.md

 ![customizing](https://github.com/PandaTechAM/web-lib-panda-table/assets/69170986/723a5a7d-e2cc-40a6-9930-1e62630f6ae8)

-And if we want to get structure we have to use storeStructure function
+And if we want to add some functionality to the save button, we need to use the "storeStructure" function.

 ```JSX
 const storeStructure = () => {};
 ```

-Let add some with for column lik
+Let's add width to the column

 ```JSX
 columnMinWidth={120}